 Bill introduction and sponsors

-• The Clean Transportation Standard (CTS) bill was first introduced during the 2021 legislative session, when it received numerous hearings and passed the Minnesota House of Representatives.
-The bill was re-introduced in March 2023 as Senate File 2584 and House File 2602, and is under consideration by the Minnesota Legislature during the 2024 legislative session.
-It is sponsored by Senate Transportation Committee Chairman Scott Dibble and Representative Jeff Brand.
+- The Clean Transportation Standard (CTS) bill was first introduced during the 2021 legislative session when it received numerous hearings and passed the Minnesota House of Representatives.
+The bill was re-introduced in March 2025 as House File 2847, and is under consideration by the Minnesota Legislature during the 2025-2026 legislative biennium.
+It is sponsored by Senate Transportation Committee Chairman Scott Dibble and House Transportation Finance and Policy co-chair Representative Erin Koegel.

 Background of the Clean Transportation Standard Legislation

-• The CTS bill establishes criteria for the Commissioner of the Minnesota Department of Transportation to follow when developing the rule, including:
+The CTS bill establishes criteria for the Commissioner of the Minnesota Department of Transportation to follow when developing the rule, including the following:

 Why Minnesota and why now?